LCC-CIT/CS296nBookStoreDemo/README.md

 The branches are merged into the master at the end of each week, but the branches are kept so students can see how the code was developed

+## Branches
-Week 7: Authentication
+- Week 7: Authentication
-Week 8: Authorization
+- Week 8: Authorization
-Week 9: Migrations
+- Week 9: Migrations